zeynepduygutekler/zeynepduygutekler.github.io/_pages/projects.md

 ## Plug-mate: An IoT-based Occupant-driven Smart Plug Load Management System in Office Spaces
 *Sep 17 – Aug 21*
 * Developed a smart plug load management system that automates the operation of different plug loads based on the occupants’ presence information.
+[PDF](../files/plug-mate.pdf)
 * Used Python to develop a Bluetooth-based indoor localisation system by deploying Raspberry Pi sensors to detect occupant presence and location using IoT and mobile sensing technologies.
-* Proposed a data fusion approach which analyses occupant presence and power consumption data to detect plug load interaction.
+[PDF](../files/scalable-ble.pdf)
 * Developed a real-time plug load identification module that performs device-type classification using machine learning techniques.
+[PDF](../files/plugload-identification.pdf)
+* User testing, focus group discussions and surveys were conducted to understand perceptions on the adoption of smart energy management systems.
+[PDF](../files/sems-adoption.pdf)

 :movie_camera: <span style="color:blue">**Click the image below to watch our Plug-Mate Video!** </span>